 If you filed your original return on Form 1NPR and then find that you made an error, fill in another Form 1NPR.
-Write "amended return" at the top of your corrected Form 1NPR.
-Fill in lines 1 through 60 using the corrected amounts of your income, deductions, and credits.
+Write "AMENDED RETURN" at the top of your corrected Form 1NPR.
+Fill in lines 1 through 63 using the corrected amounts of your income, deductions, and credits.

-Figure the amount to fill in on line 61 or line 64 of your amended Form 1NPR using the worksheet below.
+Figure the amount to fill in on line 64 or line 67 of your amended Form 1NPR using the worksheet in the next column.